Cooking with Corinne in the Loire Valley

 ALL TAXES AND VAT INCLUDED.

-- Tours train station round-trip transfer, and transportation by private car or van for visits and excursions,
+• Tours (city) train station round-trip transfer, and transportation by private van for visits and tours,

 Reservation in advance is strongly recommended.